-The cornerstone of the Ohio Supercomputer Center's Summer Institute is the projects.
-The students work together in small teams on diverse and challenging research-level projects.
-Teams are comprised of a project leader (staff member who conceived and designed the project) and three or four students.
+The cornerstone of the Ohio Supercomputer Center's Summer Institute is team-based, immersive project work.
+Groups of up to four students collaborate on diverse and challenging research-level projects alongside a project leader (the staff member who conceived and designed the project).

 This project involves a real world application of finding comets in sun observation images from the SOHO (Solar and Heliospheric Observatory) spacecraft.